Didisimmons/LILELI-QUIZ-GAME/readME.md

 ![overview of LILELI on all devices](assets/images/overview.png)

 #### NOTE TO ASSESSOR:
-For security reasons, GitHub has disabled a feature known as the 'interest-cohort' which has affected my quiz game.
+For security reasons, GitHub has disabled a feature known as the 'interest-cohort' which has affected the quiz game.
 The deployed website start button on the quiz page is unresponsive.
-This is further explained in the Bug section of the [Testing](test.md)file.
+This is further explained in the Bug section of the [Testing](test.md) file.

 ## Project Goal